 2. Get Your Capital

 After doing your market research or market survey, the next step here is for you to source the capital you will need to start your cosmetics business in Nigeria.
+Writing a cosmetic business plan PDF will inform you on the kind of cosmetics business you can start and therefore informing you how much capital needed to start the business.

-You can do this by self-funding the business yourself or by getting the money as a loan and as time goes by pay back the money on an installment basis.
+As for how you can get the capital to start the business you can do this by self-funding the business yourself or by getting the money as a loan and as time goes by pay back the money on an installment basis.

 The exact money you will need as capital in this business is not specific as it all depends if you want to start the business on a small scale, medium scale, or large scale.